 Big, wide eyes.
 Ah yes, those lovely wide, appealing baby eyes that sell so many of these puppies.
 Skulls and eyes are pretty incredible things.
 They have evolved over millions of years together.
 Not surprisingly natural skulls like to protect eyes because eyes are very precious things.

 Not many blind animals survive in nature.
 When you make a skull flat you make the eye sockets flat too.
 This means you get very cute, large eyes that protrude from the skull.
-This means that sometimes when one of these dogs gets restrained, say for nail-clipping or anaesthesia, or even sometimes when they yawn or get too excited their eyes fall out.
+This means that sometimes, particularly in breeds like the Pekinese, when these dogs gets restrained, say for nail-clipping or anaesthesia, or even sometimes in severe cases when they yawn or get too excited their eyes can pop out.
 This is not a joke.
 Ask ten vets.
 At least one of them will know of a brachy whose eye has just fallen out of its own head.
 I recently went to a pet show and overheard a pug owner telling a child playing happily with the straw in the kids’ zone to stop having fun in case the pugs’ eyes got damaged.
 This issue isn’t normal for a dog, it’s a devastating, man-made problem.
 When you have bulging eyes next to those skin folds we mentioned you get eyes that are constantly rubbed by hairs.
 Anyone who’s had an eyelash stuck in their eye knows how excruciating it is.
 Imagine multiple hairs rubbing both eyes for the whole of your life.
 Not surprisingly this often leads to trauma, non-healing corneal ulcers and in many cases the loss of the eye.

 Chondrodystrophy.
 Queen Anne legs are features of carved wooden furniture and dogs with shortened legs.
 I know I’m banging on about evolution but it’s taken its time to get things right, like straight legs and joints and bones and cartilage that work, so I think it deserves some credit.
 When you make a dog have short legs, or a screw tail or a short face you select for chondrodystrophy.
 It’s a long word but you’ve most likely heard of it called dwarfism.
 If any of you know humans affected by dwarfism ask them if their joints work well and are comfortable.
 The screw tail of many bulldogs is also a sign of spinal disease.
 You have to mess up a base of a spine to get a tail that screws round like that.
 Well done.